dlebauer/ecological-forecasting-workflows-draft/notes.md

    * Finite  state machine as model to model communication
    * UVCDat http://uvcdat.llnl.gov/
    * Bob Cook: MstMIP / model intercomparison
-   * MODEL INTERCOMPARISONS <- one of the key areas of future application

    * Anticipate key workflow/software needs for 5-10 years time
    * Workflows as a means to get the community to work together
    * If ecological forecasting is to become a reality - we need workflows to deliver that